BlackZork/mqmgateway/README.md

   | named list | JSON map with values as u_int16 register data as string |

   It is also possible to combine and output an unnamed list of registers as a single value using converter.
 See converters section for details.

+  Register list can be defined in two ways:

+  1. As starting register and count:

+    state:
+      name: mqtt_combined_val
+      converter: std.int32
+      register: net.1.12
+      count: 2

+  This declaration creates a poll group.
+Poll group is read from modbus slave using a single modbus_read_registers(3) call.
+Overlapping poll groups are merged with each other and with poll groups defined in modbus section.

+  2. as list of registers:

+    state:
+      - name: humidity
+        register: net.1.12
+        register_type: input
+        # optional
+        converter: std.divide(100,2)
+      - name:  temp1
+        register: net.1.300
+        register_type: input

+  This declaration do not create a poll group, but allows to construct MQTT topic data from diffrent slaves, even on diffrent modbus networks.
+On exception is if there are poll groups defined in modbus section, that overlaps state register definitions.
+In this case data is polled using poll group.

   * **refresh**